shyam-patel7/CS441-MapReduce-Model/README.md

 ## Background
-The outputs of the job provide information about authors, conferences, journals, venues (e.g., articles, conferences, books, PhD theses, Masterís theses), numbers of co-authors, years of publications, and numbers of publications produced at various events and by respective journals.
+The outputs of the job provide information about authors, conferences, journals, venues (e.g., articles, conferences, books, PhD theses, Master‚Äôs theses), numbers of co-authors, years of publications, and numbers of publications produced at various events and by respective journals.
 An authorship score is assigned to each author, which is used to rank the top 100 authors and the bottom 100 authors of the entire dataset.
-Head authors are granted a raise in their scores for their contributions to the publications, whereas tail authorsÌ scores are reduced by the same amount.
+Head authors are granted a raise in their scores for their contributions to the publications, whereas tail authors√≠ scores are reduced by the same amount.

 The full dataset is located at the [DBLP](https://dblp.uni-trier.de/xml) website.
 First, the XML dataset is split into smaller subsets, which are sent to an equivalent number of mappers for processing.
-At this stage, keyÛvalue pairs are formed of the Hadoop I/O types *Text* and *FloatArrayWritable*, respectively.
+At this stage, key‚Äîvalue pairs are formed of the Hadoop I/O types *Text* and *FloatArrayWritable*, respectively.
 The Hadoop types are encoded in the UTF-8 Unicode standard and are utilized by the Hadoop MapReduce framework as they provide built-in methods for serialization and deserialization between map and reduce tasks.
-This becomes important in terms of efficiency when hundreds of thousands of keyÛvalue pairs are emitted through various processes running in parallel.
+This becomes important in terms of efficiency when hundreds of thousands of key‚Äîvalue pairs are emitted through various processes running in parallel.
 *FloatArrayWritable* is a custom type that extends the *ArrayWritable* class, which encapsulates an array of type *Writable*.
 In this case, type *FloatWritable* was chosen as it provides adequate precision for holding authorship scores and median and average numbers of co-authors, while maintaining a similar expense in size (e.g., in bytes) as type *IntWritable*.